jmpews/Dobby/README.md

 ZzBuildInvokeTrampoline:
 LogInfo: on_invoke_trampoline at 0x100150304, length: 24. and will jump to rest code(0x181402a60).
-ArmInstructionFix: origin instruction at 0x181402a5c, relocator end at 0x181402a60, relocator instruction nums 1
+ARMInstructionFix: origin instruction at 0x181402a5c, relocator end at 0x181402a60, relocator instruction nums 1
 origin_prologue: 0xf4 0x4f 0xbe 0xa9

 ZzBuildLeaveTrampoline: